nathanielshibadu/Phishing-Detection-System/README.md

 ### 2. Preprocessor Compatibility

-`utils.py` must remain identical to the version used during training so that your custom class unpickles correctly.
+`utils.py` must remain identical to the version used during training so that the custom class unpickles correctly.

 ### 3. API Must Be Running